 Local factors at the Tesla Supercharger can increase time too

 Other factors concern the situation on the charging place.
 This has largely to do with the way the supercharger infrastructure is set up.
 Two V2 Supercharger charging stations always share a charging rectifier as a charging pair.
 One V2 rectifier can distribute a total of 150 kW charging power to the two Supercharger charging stations.
 The distribution of the charging power works according to the following rules:

 - When a vehicle is charging alone on a charging pair, it gets the maximum possible charging current (depending on the vehicle factors mentioned above).

-- When a vehicle starts charging as the second in the pair, it receives the “rest” of the charging power left over from the first vehicle already charging.
-However, it is always at least 30 kW.
-As soon as the battery of the Tesla who has begun charging first slowly becomes full, its charging power is reduced.
-The second vehicle then increases its power continuously, if its state of charge allows it.
+- If one vehicle starts charging as the second in the pair, the maximum power is distributed equally between the two vehicles, provided that the conditions (battery temperature, etc.) allow them to charge at least as fast.
+As soon as the battery of one vehicle becomes full, its charging capacity is reduced in order to protect the battery cells.
+The second vehicle then increases its power continuously, provided its battery allows it.

 - The ambient temperature also has an influence, as it directly affects the battery temperature.
 In winter, the battery is often only at a sufficiently high temperature for maximum charging currents after 50-70 kilometres of highway travel.
 If you come to the Supercharger with a cold battery, it takes about 10 to 15 minutes until the battery has warmed up sufficiently to charge faster.

 On the Tesla website this is also described as follows:

 How can I maximize power and reduce charging time at a Tesla Supercharger?